metosin/example-project/docs/editors.md

 # Editors

-In general, the required nrepl middleware depends on the used middleware, so if possible, it is best to not include it in the repo.
+In general, the required nrepl middleware depends on the used editor, so if possible, it is best to not include it in the repo.
+Or else you might have to add all the different configuration combinations to the repo.

+(OK, including the iced nrepl middleware shouldn't affect Cider and others so one nrepl alias with all the middleware might work?)

 TODO: Does this work always?
 Are there cases where it would be better to include the config in the repo?